Thank You in Spanish: 30 Ways to Express Your Gratitude [With Audio]

 Aprecio mucho tu honestidad.
 (I really appreciate your honesty.)

-Dar las gracias (to give thanks)
+Dar las gracias — To give thanks

 Dar las gracias is probably the most commonly used verb of the three on this list.
 It’s used both in formal and informal situations when you want to mention what you’re thankful for.

 Queremos darte las gracias por tu ayuda.
 (We want to thank you for your help.)